YoungKai7/Hosted-Pages/Sections/Security Token.md

 Clients are able to use _Device ID_ and _Device Password_ ([How to Create Device ID and Device Password](https://github.com/PayFabric/Portal/blob/master/PayFabric/Sections/Configure%20Portal.md#devices)) to generate _Security Tokens_.
 Security tokens are one-time use authorization credentials.
 You should only use this authentication method in secure environments.

-Generate Security Token C# Sample Code Snippet
+Generate Security Token C# Sample Code Snippet, for more sample codes, click [here](https://github.com/PayFabric/APIs/tree/master/PayFabric/Samples).
 --------------

                 // Replace url when going live